Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Time-dependent multi-product formula

-We begin by introducing the MPF for time-dependent Hamiltonians and show that it has a time-independent counterpart on the infinite-dimensional Floquet-Hilbert space as well as the PF.
-As a natural extension of Eq.~(\ref{Eq_MPF:MPF_t_indep}), we define the time-dependent MPF as follows.
+We begin by introducing time-dependent MPFs and show that they have time-independent counterparts on the infinite-dimensional Floquet-Hilbert space as well as the PFs.
+As a natural extension of Eq.~(\ref{Eq_MPF:MPF_t_indep}), we define the standard and generalized MPFs for time-dependent Hamiltonians.